toytj2000/fishe/README.md

 10. If you look in your classification directory there will be a file called output.jpg (or whatever you named the output to be)

-11. Display the file to see if there is breast cancer
+11. Display the file to see the species of fish

 [View a video explanation here](video link)